tango-controls/tango-doc/tango.rst

 | Line 11 - 14: The write\_attr\_hardware() method.
 | In our case, we don’t have to do anything in the
   *write\_attr\_hardware()* method.
 It is coded here just for educational purpose.
-When itś not needed, this method has a default implementation in the Tango base class and it is not mandatory to declare and defin it in your own Tango class
+When its not needed, this method has a default implementation in the Tango base class and it is not mandatory to declare and defin it in your own Tango class